 Tanzania’s EPZs promote exports of products that use local materials, such as textiles and garments, leather goods, agro-processing, and the lapidary industry.

 In addition in 2006 the Special Economic Zones (SEZ) scheme was introduced, to promote quick and significant progress in economic growth, export earnings and employment creation.

 SEZ also aims at attracting private investment in the form of both Foreign Direct Investments (FDI) and Domestic Direct Investment (DDI) from all productive and service sectors.

-The latest Bank of Tanzania (BOT) Monthly Economic Review of December 2019 indicates that in the year ending November 2019, gold exports rose by +41.9%…
+The Bank of Tanzania (BOT) Monthly Economic Review of October 2020 indicates that in the year ending September 2020, exports continued to regain momentum after…